Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (from Ch.
 95 1/2, par.
 314-1)

 A. No person may operate a watercraft

-unless at least one U.S. Coast Guard approved PFD is on board, so placed as to be readily available for each person.
+unless at least one wearable U.S. Coast Guard approved personal flotation device for each person is on board, so placed as to be readily available for each person.

 B. No person may operate a personal watercraft or specialty prop-craft